dwavesystems/dimod/docs/introduction.rst

 as described in :std:doc:`Solving Problems on a D-Wave System <oceandocs:overview/solving_problems>`, by samplers such as the D-Wave system.

 It provides useful functionality for working with these models and samplers;
 for example :ref:`generators` to build BQMs and :ref:`utilities` for calculating the energy of a sample or serializing dimod objects.

-It includes reference :ref:`ref_samplers` for processing binary quadratic programs and refining sampling, and useful for testing your code during development.
+It includes reference :ref:`samplers` and :ref:`composites` for processing binary quadratic programs and refining sampling, and useful for testing your code during development.

-It also provides utilities for constructing new samplers and composed samplers tailored for your problem.
+It also provides an :ref:`api` for constructing new samplers and composed samplers tailored for your problem.

+Additionally, it provides some :ref:`higher_order_composites` and functionality such as reducing higher-order polynomials to BQMs.

 Example
 -------